-Callie’s Hot Little Biscuit, a popular Charleston-based grab-and-go biscuit counter, plans to open in South End by the end of August.
+Callie’s Hot Little Biscuit, a popular Charleston-based grab-and-go biscuit counter, opens on Friday, January 31 at 10 a.m. in South End.

-It’ll be located at The Penrose, a new 350-unit luxury multi-family development on Tremont Avenue.
-This hot area is a short walk from Sycamore, the Design Center and the Rail Trail.
+Callie’s is located on the ground floor of The Penrose, a new 350-unit luxury apartment complex on Tremont Avenue.
+This hot area is a short walk from Sycamore Brewing, the Design Center, and East/West Station along the light rail.

-Background: Inspired by her mother, founder Carrie Morey’s goal is to “keep the Southern biscuit-making tradition alive,” and she does that at her Atlanta shop and two Charleston spots.
+Background: Inspired by her mother, founder Carrie Morey’s goal is to “keep the Southern biscuit-making tradition alive,” and she does that at her Atlanta and Charleston locations.
 All biscuits are made by hand and are melt-in-your-mouth soft.
+Callie’s Charlotte location is its largest to date with a full coffee and espresso bar as well as more menu options like salads, sandwiches, and soups.

-OK, here are 11 things you need to know about Callie’s.
+OK, here are 10 more things you need to know about Callie’s.

 (1) Salty?
 Sweet?
 How about both?